English Language Teaching Statistics

-We asked TEFL teaching the question ‘Has COVID impacted your TEFL journey’?
-From which the majority of people have felt the effects this year.
+We asked TEFL teachers the question ‘Has COVID impacted your TEFL journey’?

 Has COVID impacted your TEFL journey?

-We asked if responders had begun their TEFL journey or become TEFL qualified before COVID reached your country of residence?
+We asked if responders had begun their TEFL journey or become TEFL qualified before COVID reached their country of residence.
 This was almost an even split but the majority of people (52%) said that they started their TEFL journey after COVID became a feature of their lives.

 Did you start your TEFL journey or become TEFL qualified before COVID reached your country of residence?

-With our world in this precarious and uncertain place it finds itself in at this time, we wanted to gauge what concerns people with regards to teaching at this time?
+With our world in this precarious and uncertain place it finds itself in at this time, we wanted to gauge what concerns people had with regards to teaching.
 Covid itself is surprisingly not the biggest concern for TEFL teachers today, with the availability of jobs and travel restrictions being the most pressing worries.

 What concerns do you have, if any, with regards to teaching at this time?

-We asked those who have just completed or purchased a TEFL course, what motivated them to do it?
-The two biggest motivating factors were using the free time that some people experience during lockdowns and also those who were looking to embark a journey of teaching english abroad.
+We asked those who have just completed or purchased a TEFL course, what motivated them to do it.
+The two biggest motivating factors were using the free time that some people experienced during lockdowns and also those who were looking to embark a journey of teaching English abroad.

 If you have just completed or purchased a TEFL course, what motivated you to do it now?